Medicare in Massachusetts

 In MA, Medigap plans provide a different set of standard benefits.
 Medigap in Massachusetts offers a core plan, Supplement 1 plan, and Supplement 1A plan.
 Anyone enrolled in Medicare on or after January 1, 2020, can enroll in the Supplement 1A plan and is not eligible for the Supplement 1 plan.

-What Is the Best Medicare Plan for 2021?
+What Is the Best Medicare Plan?

 To answer this question, you’ll want to know how to assess your Medicare options in Massachusetts.
 That means looking more in-depth than just how much you’ll pay.
 You’ll want to know what to evaluate and how to find the information you need.
 To help, here are some tools we’ve put together to make sure you know what “best” means for you.